-Depending on your child's and symptoms and their severity, the diagnostic assessment may also include speech, intelligence, social, sensory processing, and motor skills testing.
-These tests can be helpful not only in diagnosing autism, but also for determining what type of treatment your child needs:
+Depending on your child’s symptoms and their severity, the diagnostic assessment may also include speech, intelligence, social, sensory processing, and motor skills testing.
+These tests can be helpful not only in diagnosing autism, but also for determining what type of treatment your child needs.

 Speech and language evaluation – A speech pathologist will evaluate your child’s speech and communication abilities for signs of autism, as well as looking for any indicators of specific language impairments or disorders.

 Cognitive testing – Your child may be given a standardized intelligence test or an informal cognitive assessment.